 D6 (No 747 - Male) Only tank in C Gp supporting 41st Div attack on Flers.
 D6 followed main Rd to Flers until it reached German Switch Trench, where it passed Sgt Carmichael, of 21 KRRC, who was taking part on the assault.
 He described the sight of the tank lumbering past of my left, belching forth yellow flames from her Vickers gun and making for the gap where the

-Lt Reginald Charles Legge was born 18 Feb 82, the son of Mr and Mrs JV Legge.
+Lt Reginald Charles Legge was born 18 Feb 82.
 Educated at Brighton Grammar School, he first work in London as a draper's assistant, Prior to the outbreak of war, he was overseas, working as a merchant.
-He returned in Jan 1915 from the Gold Coast and served as Tpr and L/Cpl in 2/1st Bucks Yeomanry (Royal Bucks Hussars) until 4 March 16, when he attended six weeks officer cadet training at No 5 Offr Cadet Bn.
-Asked to join the R Surrey Regt but was posted to HSMGC.
-Commissioned 15 Apr 16 and will written at John OGroats Camp near Thetford on 25 Aug, the same day he deployed to France; the will was witnessed by Harold Mortimore and Hugh Bell.
-MIC states he had no previous overseas service.
+He returned in Jan 1915 from the Gold Coast and served in 2/1 Bucks Yeomanry (Royal Bucks Hussars) until 4 Mar 16, when he attended six weeks officer cadet training at No 5 Offr Cadet Bn.
+Commissioned 15 Apr 16, his will was written at John O’Groats Camp near Thetford on 25 Aug and witnessed by Harold Mortimore and Hugh Bell.
 After the tank was hit, Legge ensured that his crew got out and was last seen by Herbert Clears in a shell hole.
 The Roll of Honour website for Lindfield War Memorial states he was captured and DOW 16 Sep 16.
-The CWGC website agrees date as 16th Sep.
+The CWGC website agrees date as 16 Sep.
 His body was buried by the Germans, his will and possessions being returned to his mother, but the location of his grave are not known.
 He was considered to be a fire eater, by his comrades.
-Good old Legge recalled Blowers He came so close to being great”.
+“Good old Legge” recalled Blowers “He came so close to being great”.
 He is commemorated on the Thiepval Memorial and at Lindfield (

-· 38018 LCpl Wilfred da Cunha Brookes was born and enlisted
+LCpl Wilfred da Cunha Brookes was born and enlisted

-· 32295 Gnr Fred Bardsley, born
+Gnr Fred Bardsley, born

-· 206104 Gnr Herbert H Clears machine gunner and mechanic; received head injuries during action and was captured by Germans on 15 Sep 16.
+Gnr Herbert H Clears – machine gunner and mechanic; received head injuries during action and was captured by Germans on 15 Sep 16.
 Details of interrogation provided in Tanks at Flers.
 Remained PoW for the remainder of the war, visited at Friedrichsfeld POW camp (near

-· 32193 Gnr George Goodwin Cook; Born Westminster c88 and enlisted Camberwell.
+Gnr George Goodwin Cook; Born Westminster c’88 and enlisted Camberwell.
 KIA aged 28 years on 15 Sep 16; son of Mrs. Sarah Ann Cook of Bowden Cottage, Lacock, Chippenham, Wilts.
-Commemorated on the Thiepval memorial and also at Bowden Hill church, near Lacock, as G Goodwin-Cook.
+Commemorated on the Thiepval memorial and also at Bowden Hill church, near Lacock, as “G Goodwin-Cook”.